| Précis of the WILL of |

 - if my said daughter dies under the age of twenty one years [She died at the age of 80]

-one years the interest in the mean time to be paid towards their maintenance Education and
+interest in the mean time to be paid towards their maintenance Education and bringing up;

-remainder of my goods, chattels, personal estate and effects not already disposed of into money
+the remainder of my goods, chattels, personal estate and effects not already disposed of into

-to invest with all convenient speed after my decease;-
+money to invest with all convenient speed after my decease;

-at Bridlington and premises at Nafferton upon Trust until 21 December 1832 to lease to any person
+premises at Bridlington and premises at Nafferton upon Trust until 21 December 1832 to lease

-for the best rent that can be reasonably obtained for the same;-
+to any person for the best rent that can be reasonably obtained for the same;

 1783will1822precis, sheet 5

-and funeral expenses and the expenses of proving and registering this my will;-
+debts and funeral expenses and the expenses of proving and registering this my will;

-payments are made, sums of money, at the Trustees discretion and when the occasion required,
+last mentioned payments are made, sums of money, at the Trustees discretion and when the

-profits at interest on Government securities in their names which they may vary and transpose as
+and profits at interest on Government securities in their names which they may vary and

-they shall think proper until the money invested shall be payable by the Trusts in directions of
+transpose as they shall think proper until the money invested shall be payable by the Trusts

 - the Trustees shall invest the yearly interest, dividends and annual proceeds of the sum of